electric-eloquence/feplet/README.md

 const includer = '{{> partial_template(nest: { egg: { yolk: "Yellow" } }) }}';
 const output2 = Feplet.render(
   includer,
-  data,
+  context,
   partials
 ); // Yellow World

-// Better yet, instantiate the Feplet class to cache the data if you need to use
+// Better yet, instantiate the Feplet class to cache the context data if you
-// them more than once.
-Then, register partials before rendering so they get
+// need to use them more than once.
+Then, register partials so they get
-// preprocessed with the data and context cached within the feplet object. const feplet = new Feplet(data);
+// preprocessed with the context data cached within the feplet object. const feplet = new Feplet(context);
 feplet.registerPartial('partial_template', partialText);
 const output3 = feplet.render(includer); // Yellow World
 ```